Last Updated on

 Whether you’re a baseball fan or not, you will have a good time at a Rockies game.
 Buy a $4 Rockpile ticket and wander the stadium with a cold Colorado beer at your side.
 Watch the sunset over the Rocky Mountains and feed off the electric energy of the optimistic crowd.

 Not visiting during baseball season?
-Catch a Nuggets, Broncos, or Avalanche game instead (just keep in mind that it won’t be as cheap).
+Catch a Nuggets, Broncos, or Avalanche game instead (just keep in mind that it won’t be quite as cheap).

 What I Recommend: A Rockpile ticket – $4 – and a cheeseburger at Smash Burger – $8.75